Rugal/rugal.github.com/_posts/2015/2015-07-20-postgresql-streaming-replication.md

 Now your primary server is ready to accept streaming replication connection.

 ### Extra notice
-For beginner who does not know about connecting to remote server, please refer to [this article of mine]({%post_url 2014-12-12-postgresql-allows-any-connection %}).
+For beginner who does not know about connecting to remote server, please refer to this [article]({%post_url 2014-12-12-postgresql-allows-any-connection %}).

 ---------------